Lachlan-Mayne/english-notes/Peter/Marketing.md

 	- One of the biggest predictors of customer price sensitivity to a surge is how much battery they have left on their phone
 	- Uber knows when is users phone batteries are running low because the app switches into power-saving mode

+**Implied Conditions:**
+- The unspoken and unwritten terms of a contract
+- Are assumed to exist reg

 **Ethics:**